scikit-hep/pyhf/docs/likelihood.rst

 of all samples: :math:`\sigma_{cb} = \sqrt{\sum_s\delta_{csb}}/\sum_s \nu^0_{csb}`,
 where :math:`\delta_{csb}` is the absolute yield uncertainty in each bin.

-As not all samples are within a channel are estimated from MC simulations, only the samples with a declared statistical uncertainty modifier enter the sum.
+As not all samples within a channel are estimated from MC simulations, only the samples with a declared statistical uncertainty modifier enter the sum.
 An example of a statistical uncertainty modifier for a single bin channel is shown below: